3DCdsc/Introduction_to_Programming/docs/Day_1/python_basics.md

   index += 1
 print(index)
 ```
-!!! note "Practice"
+**Practice**
 one of the important application of while loop is to validate input from user
 prompt the user to input their gender and if its not M or F you will notify them that its wrong input and ask them to input again

 ## Some more hands-on to end!